pith/pep/seedstack_pep_004_automatic_ui_generation.md

 # Specification

-## Automatic Assembler
+## Assemblers

 This part is located in business framework core.

 The first step leading to automatic UI will be to provide automatic assemblers.
 So users won't have to write them, even if it will be still configurable.

 In order to do this, we will create a specific assembler extending `AbstractBaseAssembler`.
 It will use the DSL provided by [ModelMapper](http://modelmapper.org/).

-This draft needs some complements on:
+**TODO** this draft needs some complements on:

 * POC with maps and lists
 * POC with tuples
 * Data security

+### Automatic finders

 ```java
 public class AutomaticAssembler<AGGREGATE_ROOT extends AggregateRoot<?>, DTO extends Object> extends AbstractBaseAssembler<AGGREGATE_ROOT, DTO>{